Dorothy Quincy

 Dorothy Quincy was raised at the Quincy Homestead in what became Quincy, Massachusetts.
 The house is a National Historic Landmark, known as the Dorothy Quincy House.
 She married John Hancock in 1775.
 He presided at the creation of the Declaration of Independence in 1776 and was a two-time Governor of Massachusetts.
 Their first child, Lydia Henchman Hancock, was born in 1776 and died ten months later.
 Their son, John George Washington Hancock, born in 1778, died in 1787 while ice skating on a pond in Milton, Massachusetts, when he fell through the ice and drowned.

 In 1796, after Hancock's death in 1793, Quincy married Captain James Scott (1742–1809), who had been employed by Hancock as a captain in his trading ventures with England.
 They lived in Portsmouth, New Hampshire, and had no children together.
 When Captain Scott died, Dorothy moved back into the Hancock Mansion at 30 Beacon Street in Boston for about 10 years.
 After that, she lived at 4 Federal Street in Boston.

 Dorothy was a well-known hostess, and much was written about her.
 Chroniclers noted that she was beautiful, well-spoken, and intelligent.
 She witnessed the Battle of Lexington while staying with her future husband's aunt, Lydia Hancock, at the home of Rev. Jonas Clark, now known as the Hancock–Clarke House.
 When Hancock told her after the battle that she could not return to her father in Boston, she retorted, "Recollect Mr. Hancock, that I am not under your control yet.
 I shall go to my father tomorrow."

 During the American Revolution, the Hancocks hosted the Marquis de Lafayette, and in October 1781, he came to their house with the news that the British had surrendered at Yorktown.
 In 1824, Lafayette toured the United States at the invitation of President James Monroe.
-During the welcoming procession in Boston, where he was escorted by her nephew, Mayor Josiah Quincy III, Lafayette saw Dorothy Quincy watching from a balcony.
+During the welcoming procession in Boston, where he was escorted by her cousin, Mayor Josiah Quincy III, Lafayette saw Dorothy Quincy watching from a balcony.
 He stopped his carriage, placed his hand on his heart, and bowed to her with tears in his eyes.
 She returned the gesture, burst into tears, and said, "I have lived long enough."

 In her novel, An Old-Fashioned Girl, Louisa May Alcott, Quincy's great-grandniece, has her character, Grandma Shaw, witness Lafayette's visit.